srtdog64/LoadTestForge/README.md

 # LoadTestForge

-High-performance load testing tool with Slowloris attack support and advanced metrics.
+A personal toy project for learning about HTTP load testing and network stress patterns.
+Built for educational purposes and authorized testing only.

+> **IMPORTANT LEGAL DISCLAIMER**
+>
+> This tool is designed exclusively for **authorized security testing** and **performance validation** of systems you own or have explicit written permission to test.
+>
+> **Unauthorized use against systems without permission is illegal and may violate:**
+> - Computer Fraud and Abuse Act (CFAA) - United States
+> - Computer Misuse Act - United Kingdom
+> - 정보통신망법 - South Korea
+> - Similar laws in other jurisdictions
+>
+> **The developers assume no liability for misuse of this software.
+By using this tool, you acknowledge that you have obtained proper authorization and accept full responsibility for your actions.**

+## Use Cases

+- **Learning**: Understand how various HTTP stress patterns work
+- **Personal Lab Testing**: Test your own servers and infrastructure
+- **Security Research**: Study DDoS mitigation techniques (on your own systems)
+- **CTF/Educational**: Capture the flag competitions and security courses

 ## Features

-- **Multiple Attack Strategies**
+- **Multiple Load Patterns**
   - Normal HTTP load testing
   - Keep-Alive HTTP with connection reuse
-  - Classic Slowloris (incomplete headers, bypass DDoS protection)
-  - Keep-Alive Slowloris (complete headers, safer testing)
+  - Slow Connection Simulation (validates timeout policies)
-  - Slow POST (RUDY - large Content-Length, slow body transmission)
+  - Slow POST Simulation (tests request body handling)
-  - Slow Read (slow response consumption, TCP window manipulation)
+  - Slow Read Simulation (validates response buffering)
-  - HTTP Flood (high-volume request flooding)
+  - High Throughput Testing (maximum request volume)
-  - HTTP/2 Flood (multiplexing abuse, stream flooding)
-  - Heavy Payload (ReDoS, deep JSON/XML parsing stress)
-  - TCP Flood (connection exhaustion, hold until server closes)
-  - RUDY (R-U-Dead-Yet advanced slow POST with session persistence)
+  - HTTP/2 Multiplexing Test (stream concurrency validation)
+  - Parser Stress Testing (JSON/XML depth limits, regex performance)
+  - Connection Pool Testing (socket limit validation)
+  - Session Persistence Testing (cookie handling, keep-alive)
-  - HTTPS/TLS support with proper certificate validation
+  - HTTPS/TLS support with certificate validation

 - **Pulsing Load Patterns**
   - Square wave (instant transition between high/low load)